DIGImend/digimend-kernel-drivers/README.md

 Note that if you built and installed the driver with `make` and `sudo make install` as described above, you will need to do that again after each kernel upgrade.

-See the DIGImend project [support page](http://digimend.github.io/support/) for further setup instructions.
-Please [report issues][report_issue] if you find any.

 ### SSL errors during installation ###